The Deep Sleep Experiment – Week 1 | The Lab

 Deep Sleep Level: 14%

 I had a hard time falling asleep last night which is thankfully a rarity for me.
-I'm fairly used to listening to an audiobook to help me drift off.
+I usually listen to an audiobook to help me drift off.
 Without having that distraction, it seems I have more time to notice any worries racing through my mind.

 I was lucky enough to have a host of stress dreams, including trying to resuscitate some bloke and then prevent my car from being stolen so I didn't exactly wake up feeling refreshed and pumped for the day.